-The BBR test suites check compliance against the Arm Base Boot Requirements (BBR) specification.
-For SystemReady ES and SR certification, firmware is tested against the SBBR recipe of BBR.
+The BBR-ACS checks compliance against the Arm Base Boot Requirements (BBR) specification.
+For SystemReady band compliance, firmware is tested against the SBBR recipe of BBR.

 These tests are delivered through two bodies of code:

 - SBBR tests contained in UEFI Self Certification Tests (SCT) tests.
 UEFI implementation requirements which are tested by SCT. - SBBR based on FWTS.
 The Firmware Test Suite (FWTS) is a package hosted by Canonical that provides tests for ACPI and UEFI.
 The FWTS tests are customized to run only UEFI tests.